 Properly constituted committees of the Faculty may exercise functions of the Faculty when policy changes are not involved, but any action so taken must be reported to the Faculty at the first meeting following the action.

-Courses to be added or dropped must be sent by Course Review and Petitions Committee to the Faculty for a vote.
-Any deletions or additions of curricula and any revision of curricula, including specific major requirements, must be sent by Academic Policy Committee to the Faculty for vote.
-Minor, non-policy changes, such as minor changes in course descriptions, titles, numbers and prerequisites may be sent by Course Review and Petitions Committee to the faculty for information only.
+Courses to be added or dropped must be sent by Academic Policy Council to the Faculty.
+Any deletions or additions of curricula and any revision of curricula, including specific major requirements, must be sent by Academic Policy Council to the Faculty for vote.
+Minor, non-policy changes, such as minor changes in course descriptions, titles, numbers and prerequisites may be sent by Academic Policy Council to the faculty for information only.

-The Faculty has the power to override any of the items sent to it by either Academic Policy Committee or Course Review and Petitions for vote or information.
+The Faculty has the power to override any of the items sent to it by either Academic Policy Council for vote or information.

 The faculty exercises its legislative functions when it meets in official session.